marcusskjold/marcusskjold.github.io/_posts/2022-05-04-welcome-to-marcusskjold.markdown

 ---
 This is my very first post.

 I don't know exactly what will come of this blog.
-But I do not I want to have three main focuses:
+But I do know I want to have three main focuses:

 - My reading (mostly anthropological literature)
 - My listening